MP Estate Planning UK

 Importance of Legal Advice

-Here are some reasons why legal advice is important:
+Here are some reasons why specialist legal advice is important:

-By choosing the right settlor and seeking appropriate legal counsel, you can ensure that your trust is established on a solid foundation, protecting your assets and benefiting your loved ones.
+By understanding your role as settlor and seeking appropriate specialist advice, you can ensure that your trust is established on a solid foundation, protecting your assets and benefiting your loved ones for decades to come.

 Trust Settlor vs. Trustee: Understanding the Difference

 Understanding the distinction between a trust settlor and a trustee is crucial for effective estate planning.
-When setting up a trust, it’s vital to know who does what.
+When setting up a trust, it’s vital to know who does what — and in English law, the two roles are fundamentally different, even though the same person can hold both.

 Who is the Trustee?